-Subs are mounted in free-air systems either on the rear deck or attached to a board between the backseats and trunk.
+Subs are mounted in a free-air subwoofer system either on the rear deck or attached to a board between the backseats and trunk.
 Enclosed subs are mounted in an enclosure.

-We are certain that a subwoofer free of air won’t sound as good as one mounted in a well-designed enclosure.
+We are certain that a free air subwoofer won’t have the sound quality as good as one mounted in a well-designed enclosure.

 Our practical appraisals revealed that the sound effects on “pop” and “pop” had different sounds.
 The former had more punch, but the latter sounded cleaner.

-The enclosed box produces more powerful bass, while the free-air sounds are louder and further away from the melody.
+The enclosure box produces a more powerful bass, while the free-air sounds are louder and further away from the melody.

-The “Electro/Dance” mode gives the free air a better and more pronounced bass than the enclosed.
+The “Electro/Dance” mode gives the free air subwoofer a better and more pronounced bass than the enclosed subwoofer.
 The “Classical” sound effect shows that the subwoofer with free-air sounds more natural than the enclosed.

-The free air, on the other hand, seems to be out of tune like something is missing from the song.
+The free air subwoofer, on the other hand, seems to be out of tune like something is missing from the song.

 Which is better, an enclosed or free-air Subwoofer or both?

 Your preference will determine which option is best.
 Both options are great for specific preferences.
-An enclosed sub is the best option if you are looking for tight bass and booming bass.
+An enclosed subwoofer is the best option if you are looking for tight bass and booming bass.

 A free sub-carrier would be your best option if you are short on space or have a tight budget.

 Another term is creating a lot of confusion.
 Many people mistakenly believe that an infinite baffle system doesn’t use a box or that baffle subs and free air subs are the same things.
 To clear this up, a free air subwoofer works sans-box, while baffle systems use a large, sealed space -such as the trunk of your car.
 Free air subwoofers do not use a box.
 The speakers are mounted in a similar way, usually under or against the back seat.
 It sounds almost identical, which is why there’s so much confusion.